fcarribero/node-dbbuilder/README.md

 ## Introduction

-This is a node.js module for managing you DB structure.
+This is a module for managing the DB structure of your Node application.
 This way you can keep you DB structure in a json file and let this module create/update your tables and fields automatically.

 ## Usage